-As you read on, you will find more information on these and other initiatives, together with the ambitious targets that we have set for future years.
+As you read on, you will find more information on these and other initiatives, together with the ambitious most difficult and challenging years ever faced by the Group.

 We have achieved satisfactory results, but we understand that we have to do even more.